anacletu/C-Algorithm-Playground/algorithmic_analysis/time_complexity_analysis.md

 ### Time Complexity: O((V + E) log V), where V is the number of vertices and E is the number of edges

 Dijkstra's Pathfinder has a time complexity of O((V + E) log V) using a priority queue to efficiently select the vertex with the minimum distance.

+## Karatsuba Algorithm

+### Time Complexity: O(n^1.585)

+The Karatsuba algorithm is a fast multiplication algorithm with a time complexity of O(n^1.585).
+It uses a divide and conquer strategy to multiply two numbers.
+However, due to the limitations of the C language without an external library, there are constraints on the size of numbers that can be handled.

 ## Longest Increasing Subsequence